MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-test-results-v2.md

 **`mergeTestResults`** - **Merge test results**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 When this boolean's value is `true`, the task reports test results from all the files against a single [test run](/azure/devops/pipelines/test/test-glossary).
 If the value is `false`, the task creates a separate test run for each test result file.
+To optimize for better performance, results will be merged into a single run if there are more than 100 result files, irrespective of this option.

 > [!NOTE]
 > Use the merge test results setting to combine files from the same test framework to ensure results mapping and duration are calculated correctly.